Popular now on KPCC

 • You can transfer up to $100,000 per year to charitable organizations such as KPCC, Southern California Public Radio.

-• The IRA charitable contribution counts toward your annual minimum distribution
+• The IRA charitable contribution counts toward your Required Minimum Distribution (your IRA becomes subject to this requirement at age 72).

 • The amount you give is not included in your adjusted gross income (AGI), so you will not incur income taxes on this portion of your withdrawal.